mindplace/stack-for-yourself/_posts/2016-10-01-general-uncategorized.md

 ---
 layout: post
-title: "General Computer Science"
+title: "Computer Science Fundamentals"
 shortnote: "Lots of general and high-level resources, good place to start."
 tags: [general, back-end, all]
 categories: [comp-sci]
 ---

 ## Start here
 There's some great resources on fundamentals below.
-Aside from that, be sure to check out our [algorithms]({% post_url 2016-09-01-algorithms-uncategorized %}) and [data structures]({% post_url 2016-10-01-back-end-uncategorized %}) pages, which are also essential computer science concepts.
+Be sure to also check out our [algorithms and data structures]({% post_url 2016-09-01-algorithms-uncategorized %}) page.

 Watch convention talks on [ConFreaks](http://confreaks.tv/) without paying for the cons themselves.